databricks/terraform-provider-databricks/docs/resources/service_principal.md

 * `databricks_sql_access` - (Optional) This is a field to allow the group to have access to [Databricks SQL](https://databricks.com/product/databricks-sql) feature through [databricks_sql_endpoint](sql_endpoint.md).
 * `workspace_access` - (Optional) This is a field to allow the group to have access to Databricks Workspace.
 * `active` - (Optional) Either service principal is active or not.
 True by default, but can be set to false in case of service principal deactivation with preserving service principal assets.
-* `force` - (Optional) Ignore `cannot create service principal: Service principal with application ID X already exists` errors and implicitly import the specific service principal into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.
+* `force` - (Optional) Ignore `cannot create service principal: Service principal with application ID X already exists` errors and implicitly import the specified service principal into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.

 ## Attribute Reference